You’ll be surprised at the number of great Ocracoke restaurants.

 - 950 Irvin Garrish Highway

 Eduardo’s offers traditional Mexican food prepared by Eduardo Chavez Perez.
-Located at the edge of the Variety Store parking area, the taco truck, as it is known to locals, carries a broad variety of popular Mexican dishes on its menu.
+Located at the edge of the Variety Store parking area, the taco truck, as it is known to locals, carries a broad variety of popular Mexican dishes on its menu, using fresh local fish for his seafood specialties.
 Eduardo is known for his generous portions and delicious items, often custom made to meet the dietary requirements of the customer.
-Eduardo’s is open all year.
+Eduardo’s is open all year, serving breakfast, lunch and dinner.

 Jolly Roger Pub and Marina